MF 259 : Proofs and the self-publishing process for your coloring book

 You can compile the images yourself using a Word document.
 KDP has templates, which you can download and should work for coloring books.
 Remember, as we covered last week, use one-sided images, which our test market indicated as a big preference for adult coloring books.
 You can then compile the manuscript into a pdf document.

 I believe you can also do this in Illustrator, which is what our co-creator did with the images.
 If you’re familiar with that program, you may have an easier time manipulating the images and making minor adjustments as needed.
+If you’re not using Illustrator, Word would also work.

 Once you have your coloring book manuscript done and exported as a PDF, you can upload this directly to your KDP account.

 Next, you’ll want to add a cover.
 There are many ways you can about creating a coloring book cover and I refer you back to episodes 241 and 249, in which I cover the process for measuring the proper spine width.
 Remember, a paperback cover isn’t simply the front but includes front, back, and spine.
 KDP has a calculator that will compile precise measurements, including the spine for a book based on page count.
-Again, refer back to episodes 241 and 249.

 As for the cover design, there are many ways you can about this.
 Below, I’ll cover three great options to consider.